-The Estonian Academy of Music and Theatre invites artistic researchers at doctoral and post-doctoral levels to take part in the fourth festival conference “Doctors in Performance”.
-The festival conference of music performance and artistic research will take place on September 1–3, 2021 in Tallinn, Estonia.
+The festival conference of music performance and artistic research will take place on September 1–3, 2021 in Tallinn.
 The conference will be held in the new, state-of-the-art performance complex at the Estonian Academy of Music and Theatre, which was opened in 2019 to mark the Academy’s centenary.
-Potential participants are invited to submit a proposal for a presentation concerning relevant fields of artistic research.
 The conference language is English.
 The text of the Abstract should not exceed 500 words.
 Please note that all successful applicants must register for the conference.
-Registration opens on June 2, 2021, after the selection process.

-It is likely that this year’s conference will take place in hybrid form, with both online and in person participation.
-Those potential participants who have already submitted their abstracts for last year’s conference in September 2020, do not need to submit again for this year’s event.
+It is likely that this year’s conference will take place in hybrid form, with both online and in-person participation.

 A PAPER should present artistic research and be no longer than 20 minutes, with an additional 10 minutes for questions and comments.